 New York Life Insurance Company Maternity and Paternity Leave Policies

-New York Life Insurance Company offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+New York Life Insurance Company offers 10 weeks of paid maternity leave and 8 weeks of unpaid maternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments